Medically reviewed by Drugs.com. Last updated on Mar 19, 2023.

+Porfimer injection is used together with a special laser light to treat cancer of the esophagus (the part of the digestive tract that carries food to the stomach) and to treat a form of lung cancer.
+This medicine may also treat changes in the esophagus that might lead to cancer, such as a condition called Barrett's esophagus.
 Porfimer belongs to the group of medicines known as antineoplastics.
-It is used, together with a special laser light, to treat cancer of the esophagus (the part of the digestive tract that carries food to the stomach) and to treat a form of lung cancer.
-This medicine may also treat changes in the esophagus that might lead to cancer, such as a condition called Barrett's esophagus.

 This medicine is to be given only by or under the direct supervision of a doctor.

 Once a medicine has been approved for marketing for a certain use, experience may show that it is also useful for other medical problems.
 Although these uses are not included in product labeling, porfimer is used in certain patients with the following medical conditions:

 - Cancer of the biliary tract (cholangiocarcinoma), unresectable, after double stenting.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of porfimer injection in the pediatric population.
 Safety and efficacy have not been established.